ismailhozza/trinomi/README.md

 ## Messages

-Messaging based on SMS is one of the core features of GenA.
+Messaging based on SMS is one of the core features of Trinomi.
 Message can target individual contact, a group, a course or fee.
-Two-way communication is possible allowing GenA to receive messages from registered contacts.
+Two-way communication is possible allowing Trinomi to receive messages from registered contacts.

 Automatic messages for events and fees are supported.